Moissanite History and Facts

 Do other gemstones have more fire than Moissanite?

-No moissanite’s fire exceeds that of all popular gemstones, including diamond, ruby, sapphire, and emerald.
+No, Moissanite’s fire exceeds that of all popular gemstones, including diamond, ruby, sapphire, and emerald.
 Fire can be measured scientifically; with a dispersion of 0.104, moissanite has 2.4 times the fire of diamond.
-No other gemstone or jewel compares to Charles & Colvard Created Moissanite® with regard to fire.
+No other gemstone or jewel compares to Moissanite regarding fire.

 Colour & Clarity